 QA Testing Techniques

 Test case (or simply test) is a step-by-step approach to testing the functionality of a software product.
 Basically, it’s what and how we’re going to test.

 Test design technique is a process for selecting tests that will validate that a software product meets the specifications before its release.

 There are various test design techniques, and each of them identifies defects of a certain type.
 That’s why the choice for the required techniques depends on (1) the type of a product, (2) its status, and (3) requirements.

 The picture below shows the most common test design techniques.

 Let’s take a closer look at each of techniques and cases where we need them.

-Static.
-This technique tests the source code, functional and requirement specifications before the code is executed (goes live).
+- Static.
+This technique tests the source code, functional and requirement specifications before the code goes live.
 This technique identifies structural defects.
 It’s not a one-time thing, so we try to start conducting it at earlier stages of the development process.

 I believe that you now see the theoretical basis one must have to be able to conduct quality testing.
 The number of required hard skills make it close to impossible for a non-QA person to assure the quality of a software product.

 No matter how simple a product may seem, there’s a ton of work under the hood of quality software.
 As Don Norman points out, “Good design is actually a lot harder to notice than poor design.”
 In most cases, QA engineers make it possible for people to enjoy good products by checking to see if everything works well.